 By the by, for next year’s New York Comic Con, Rebel Ragdoll is going to have a total of ten awesome VIP gift bags to raffle away!
 We’ll include some cute Rebel Ragdoll fashion gear, beauty products, signed copies of the books in our sci-fi & fantasy series, great posters, DVDs of our films, gift cards, and more!

 9. BANNERS: Get your logo on point and choose the hottest graphics you’ve got going, because your banner is going to be your calling card at your booth.
 It’s one of the first things, aside from your colorful table display, that people are going to see.
 You MUST stand out at Comic Cons because they are so packed and so crazy, that it’s hard to catch folks’ eyes, especially with the bigger companies around!
+You should also use retail shelving to create an orderly and visually appealing display for your merchandise.

 My suggestion?
 Get a graphic designer to put together an eye-catching kick ass banner and then invest the money in having it printed.
 Banners can hang from your display background or stand up behind your table or at the side of your table.
 Experiment with different designs, go to town, and don’t forget to get your awesome logo in there! 😉